ayanmali/TMU-Security-Scraper/README.md

 Applying machine learning to TMU security incident data to help improve campus security.

 ## How to Use
-After cloning this repo to your machine,

-1. Run this command on your command line/terminal:
+After cloning this repo to your machine, run the following commands on your command line/terminal:

+1. Create and start a Python virtual environment:
+`python -m venv venv`
+`cd venv/Scripts`
+`activate`

+2. Install dependencies:
 `pip install requirements.txt`

-2. Run this command:
+3. Start the server:
 `uvicorn api:app`

-3. Run the index.html file in your browser
+4. Run the index.html file in your browser

 ## Part 1.
 Scraping